 Motions can come in a few different guises, often hinted at by the words used to introduce the motion ("This House would...", "This House believes that..."
 "This House supports...") and again, this can affect the burdens teams face.
-Adjudication Cores do not use these openings so consistently that we can set hard and fast rules on what they tell us about the motion, but here are some general guidelines:
+Unless otherwise specified, teams should assume that motions are debated from a neutral perspective.
+Furthermore, teams and judges should familiarise themselves with the rules on info slides in Section 1.5.